Turkesterone: Benefits, Side Effects & Results

 Turkesterone for Women

 Turkesterone is a suitable supplement for women to take, as it does not notably affect testosterone levels.
-In contrast, anabolic steroids can cause masculinization; thus, women’s main option is to take small dosages of anavar to avoid virilization side effects.
+In contrast, anabolic steroids can cause masculinization; thus, women’s main option is to take small dosages of Anavar to avoid virilization side effects.

 If turkesterone is eventually deemed to have only mild effects in terms of results (muscular strength and hypertrophy), it may be better suited for women than men.